2006 NFL season: Return of "The Duke" football

 For the first time since Super Bowl IV at the conclusion of the 1969 season, the official NFL game ball was known as "The Duke" in honor of Wellington Mara, whose family owns the New York Giants.
 Son John is the current CEO of the team.
 The NFL first used "The Duke" ball in honor of owner Tim Mara (Wellington's father) made a deal with Wilson Sporting Goods to become the league's official supplier of game balls, a relationship that continued into its sixty-fifth year in 2006.

 "The Duke" ball was discontinued after the 1970 AFL–NFL merger, and the merged league began using a different standardized ball made by Wilson.
 The only other time that "The Duke" ball name was used was during the two "Thanksgiving Classic" games in 2004.

 One side of the new 2006 "Duke" football featured the NFL shield logo in gold, the words "The Duke", and the NFL commissioner's signature.
 The obverse side has a small NFL logo above the needle bladder hole, the conference names between the hole, and the words "National Football League" in gold.
 As per the custom, specially branded balls were used for the first week of the 2006 season (the "Opening Kickoff") as well as for the Thanksgiving Day, conference championships, Super Bowl XLI and Pro Bowl games.

 2006 deaths

 Death of Lamar Hunt

 Lamar Hunt died in Dallas, Texas on December 13 from complications from prostate cancer at the age of 74.
 He is credited with challenging the NFL with the formation of the American Football League, which led to the subsequent merger of the two leagues.

 Death of two Broncos

 At 3 a.m. on January 1, 2007, Denver Broncos cornerback Darrent Williams was shot and killed in Denver, within hours after the last regular season game against the San Francisco 49ers.
-Less than two months after, on February 24, 2007, Broncos running back Damien Nash collapsed and died after a charity basketball game at a high school.
+Less than two months later, on February 24, 2007, Broncos running back Damien Nash collapsed and died after a charity basketball game at a high school.
 Both players died at the age of 24.

+Regular season

+Schedule formula

+Based on the NFL's scheduling formula, the intraconference and interconference matchups for 2006 were: